Why Cyber Liability Insurance Claims Cost So Much

 - Loss of a digital device or devices that hold sensitive data, possibly due to theft.

-- Damage to its IT network caused by outside parties.
+- Ransom of its data or network caused by outside parties.

 - Attacks by hackers or malware.